ACEP respects the privacy of its members and other visitors to its Web site. To protect online privacy, ACEP has implemented the following policy.

 Credit Card Account Information.
 ACEP does not disclose credit card account information provided by its members and customers.
 When members and customers choose to pay using their credit cards, ACEP submits the information needed to obtain payment to the appropriate clearinghouse.
 Credit card information submitted online is transmitted using SSL (Secure Socket Layer) encryption.
 SSL is a proven coding system that lets your browser automatically encrypt, or scramble, data before you send it to us.

 What Means Of Redress Are Available?
-If any User suspects ACEP has handled its personal information in a manner that does not comply with this privacy statement, please contact ACEP at (800) 798-1822, ext.
-5, or email@example.com.
+If any User suspects ACEP has handled its personal information in a manner that does not comply with this privacy statement, please contact ACEP at (800) 798-1822, or firstname.lastname@example.org.
+If you would opt out of this program, please visit the Network Advertising Initiative opt-out page located at www.networkadvertising.org/choices.

 All images, text, programs, and other materials posted on this site are subject to copyrights owned by the American College of Emergency Physicians ("ACEP") and other individuals or entities and are protected by United States copyright laws.
 Any reproduction, retransmission, distribution or republication of all or part of any images, text, programs, and other materials found on this site is expressly prohibited, unless ACEP or the copyright owner of the material has expressly granted its prior written consent to so reproduce, transmit, or republish the material.
 All other rights reserved.